 3.5 Nymphal mortality after different hours of treatment application

-From Figure 1, it is clear that treatment T8 experienced the best result in terms of nymphal instar control.
-This figure also tells us that the nymphal mortality rate has gone through a fluctuation after different hrs of treatment application.
+Figure 1 clearly demonstrates that treatment T8 achieved the best effective control of nymphal instars.
+The figure also indicates that the nymphal mortality rate fluctuated across the different hrs following treatment application.
 The treatments were considered good in terms of control, although it took time.

 Figure 1.
 Number of dead third instar nymphs at different hrs of insecticide application